-David Sherman is on the faculty of the École Nationale Supérieure d'Informatique, Électronique et Radiocommunication de Bordeaux (ENSEIRB) and teaches in the first, second, and third years.
+David Sherman is on the faculty of the École Nationale Supérieure d'Informatique, Électronique et Radio-communication de Bordeaux (ENSEIRB) and teaches in the first, second, and third years.
 In 2004-2006 he was seconded to the CNRS, and is currently seconded to INRIA.
-This year he taught the Data-mining course in the Master 2 in Informatics at the University Bordeaux 1, and supervised two students independent research projects.
-He also supervised the summer internship of Meryem Mekouar.